 Certain forms of natural gas - LNG, CNG, and GTL - are important here.
 These forms of natural gas or natural gas products have specific advantages when in the liquid or compressed state or when converted to a synthetic liquid fuel.

 Natural gas is clean and most forms of it can be considered alternative energy sources in their own right.
-Please keep in mind that, natural gas can be considered an alternative energy source but is not a renewable energy source...we will eventually run out of it!
+Please keep in mind that, natural gas is not a renewable energy source...we will eventually run out of it!

 Also in the non-renewable category are the oil sands and tar sands, and nuclear energy.